Gold240sx/pyramid-decoder/README.md

 	const encodedMessage = [3, 6, 2, 4, 1, 5, 47, 29, 73, 49] ).
 ```

-I've left my hardcoded array in the compute.js file for your convenience. 😁
+I've left my hardcoded array in the compute.js file for your convenience, fully capable running on its own with minor editing.😁

 # pyramid-decoder

 # gold240sx.github.io